Sbanks2/SQL_Bike_Share/README.md

 ![image](https://github.com/Sbanks2/SQL_Bike_Share/assets/145416068/9b8baac5-1fd7-4db2-b6dd-6d359f3c13ff)

 OUTPUT: casual = 6,175/2,539,894 for .22%, member = 660/2,048,357 for .03%
 This was not the expected result.
-The expected result was that the majority of the rides over 6 hours come from the members and not casual riders.
-Without the confirmation that these data points are errors, I will use the median instead of the average, so I don’t skew the results.
+The expected result was that the majority of rides over 6 hours come from members, not casual riders.
+Without confirmation that these data points are errors, I will use the median instead of the average to avoid skewing the results.

-#### Now that the table has been cleaned further and outliers have been identified, it's time to analyze the data.
+#### With a cleaned and enriched dataset, the next phase focused on behavioral analysis segmented by rider type.

 <br>